inkognitro/react-app-tutorial/03-routing.md

 Furthermore and to make it work with Jest, we need to do a bit more than just described in the [MUI documentation](https://mui.com/material-ui/guides/styled-engine/).
-Don't worry, we go through it together:
+Don't worry, we'll go through it together:

 1. Add `"@mui/styled-engine": ["./node_modules/@mui/styled-engine-sc"]` to `paths` property in `tsconfig.json`
 2. Add the `'@mui/styled-engine': '@mui/styled-engine-sc'` alias in `config/webpack.config.js`